Pranesh1221/JavaScript-Coding-Practice/README.md

 With the rest parameter `...y`, we put all "remaining" arguments in an array.
 The remaining arguments are `2`, `3` and `4` in this case.
 The value of `y` is an array, containing all the rest parameters.
 The value of `x` is equal to `1` in this case, so when we log `[x, y]`, `[1, [2, 3, 4]]` gets logged.

 The `getUser` function receives an object.
-With arrow functions, we don't _have_ to write curly brackets if we just return one value.
+With arrow functions, we don\'t _have_ to write curly brackets if we just return one value.
 However, if you want to return an _object_ from an arrow function, you have to write it between parentheses, otherwise no value gets returned!
 The following function would have returned an object:

 `const getUser = user => ({ name: user.name, age: user.age })`